-Battery cost of GPS data transmission is 5x to 10x that of collection.
+The battery cost of GPS data transmission is 5x to 10x that of collection.
 We use this to our advantage by deferring data transmission where possible.
 We do not collect and transmit GPS data at a single static frequency.
-Instead we interpret the context and push corresponding notifications down from our server to the SDK with different frequencies to collect and transmit GPS data at different points in time.
-E.g. If no one is actively consuming the user’s location stream we collect and store this data on the SDK but do not transmit it for long periods of time.
+Instead, we interpret the context and push corresponding notifications down from our server to the SDK with different frequencies to collect and transmit GPS data at different points in time.
+For example, if no one is actively consuming the user’s location stream, we collect and store this data on the SDK but do not transmit it for long periods of time.
 We opportunistically find a time window when user is on WiFi or some other app has invoked the network radio.
-On the other hand if the user is being tracked live we send FCM/APNS notification to SDK to collect and transmit data in near real-time.
+On the other hand, if the user is being tracked live, we send FCM/APNS notification to SDK to collect and transmit data in near real-time.

 The VF model of location data collection and transmission overrides the fixed frequency paradigm and provides significant battery gains as a result.
 We talked more extensively about this model in our earlier blog.

-Smaller the payload faster the transmission.
-In addition to batching we gzip the request so we get the extra oomph from compression.
-We designed the payload to be minimal by only sending the diff instead of the entire message where possible (e.g. device health info).
-Overall this has reduced the payload size by over 5x and contributed to battery savings.
+The smaller the payload, the faster the transmission.
+In addition to batching, we gzip the request so we get the extra oomph from compression.
+We designed the payload to be minimal by only sending the diff instead of the entire message where possible (e.g., device health info).
+Overall, this has reduced the payload size by over 5x and contributed to battery savings.